Akshat-Rai0/shazam-clone/README.md

 ## 📝 License

-MIT License - feel free to use for learning and projects
+ feel free to use for learning and projects

 ## 👤 Author